Whose baseline compiler is it anyway?: Experiments

 \subsection{Optimizations for Value Tags}

 Our second experiment in Figure~\ref{fig:tagging-overhead} compares design alternatives for \OurJit's support for value tags.
 Using the same measurement methodology as the previous experiment, we measure relative main execution time of various tagging configurations.
-Here, the baseline in the figure is no longer the interpreter but \B{notags}, where we disabled value tags altogether, including removing their space from the value stack.
+Here, the baseline in the figure is no longer \OurInt but \B{notags}, where we disabled value tags altogether, including removing their space from the value stack.
 The configurations tested here are: \begin{itemize} \item \B{eagertags} - ``eagerly'' store modified tags at every instruction. \item \B{eagertags-o} - ``eagerly'' store tags for operand slots only. \item \B{eagertags-l} - ``eagerly'' store tags for locals only. \item \B{on-demand} - (default) store tags on-demand by tracking their state in abstract interpretation. \item \B{lazytags} - store tags on-demand, but leave tagging of locals to the stack walker. \end{itemize}

-The height of each bar in Figure~\ref{fig:tagging-overhead} is the average relative main execution time over the line-items in each benchmark suite, while the error bars represent the minimum and maximum of any line item within that suite.
+Figure~\ref{fig:tagging-overhead} shows the average relative main execution time over the line-items in each benchmark suite.
+As before, error bars represent the minimum and maximum of any line item in the respective suite.
 We see that the eager-tagging imposes a 2.4\X - 3.3\X overhead on execution time.
 By measuring eager-tagging of locals separately from the operand stack, we can attribute that overhead mostly to tagging of the operand stack\footnote{Which is to be expected, as the operand stack is where the action is!}.
 We also see that the default \B{on-demand} tagging strategy almost completely eliminates the cost of value tags, within 0.9 - 4.9\% of the ideal \B{notags} configuration.
 We can also see that \B{lazytags} can further reduce the tagging overhead of \B{on-demand}, statistically measurable, but the improvement is marginal, to 0.4 - 4.2\% on average.
 Given that \B{lazytags} would imply design complexity to perform tagging in the stack walker, it was not productionized.